queue-miscreant/chatango-client/README.md

 CHANGELOG
 --------------------------
+## v5.3		*2016/7/30*
+* Fixed scrollable's "reverse fitwordtolength"
+	* This didn't work because it's hard to find a backwards CSI
+* Resize to too small no longer breaks the program.
+	* All display is blocked until a resize event sets the display to within boundaries again
+* Pre-compiled some regexes in chatango.py
+* Added function to add 'default' scrollable controls.
+	* Things like left moves the cursor back, backspace backspaces
+* Pressing \\ now brings up an invisible overlay.
+	* \\->n inserts a newline, \\->\\ a \\
+* Overlays and colorers now alter by reference, and do not expect a return value

 ## v5.2		*2016/7/27*
 * commandOverlray replaces last line instead of "drawing over" it
 * Alt-backspace should work in a way that's more sane